jintrone/advice-reification/README.md

 # WebMD, 2018

 ## Key Information:
-1. These are the [definitions of cross threaded conversations](./CrossThreadedConversationDefined.md) emloyed in our paper.
+1. These are the [definitions of cross threaded conversations](./CrossThreadedConversationDefined.md) employed in our paper.
 2. These are [analysis notes](./ANALYSIS_NOTES_README.md) for finding specific examples.

 ## Notes on Data Preparation